Properly Maintaining the pH in a Freshwater Aquarium

 Ways to Lower Your pH

-Lowering the pH is often more difficult than raising it.
+Lowering the pH in a freshwater aquarium is often more difficult than raising it.
 There are some methods you can try though.

 ● Filter Through Peat Moss – Filtering through peat moss is the most effective way to lower your pH.
 Some people also use peat moss in their substrate for the same effect.